Empanadas de Amarillo con Pollo y Hoja Santa

 4. 04

-Heat the lard in a pot over medium heat, pour in the puree to let it sizzle and fry for five minutes, then stir in the remaining two cups of chicken broth and bring to a simmer.
+Heat the lard in a medium pot over medium heat, carefully pour in the blended puree to fry for 5 minutes, then stir in the remaining 2 cups of chicken broth and bring to a gentle simmer.

 5. 05

-Whisk a quarter cup of masa harina with a half cup of warm broth until completely smooth, then slowly stream it into the mole to thicken it into a velvety gravy before simmering for 15 minutes.
+In a small bowl, thoroughly whisk 1/4 cup of masa harina with 1/2 cup of warm broth until completely lump-free, then slowly pour it into the simmering mole.

 6. 06